cfrenchi/cfrenchi.github.io/_posts/2024-11-23-blender-notebook.markdown

 Let's step through examples of rendering a simple rigged model.

 Start by loading a blend file with animations.
 I used a rigged model of a dinosaur animated with keyframes that I created years ago called `raptor1.blend`.
-This was my first ever rigged model.

 ```python
 # Import the Blender Python Module